Wall-Brew-Co/bouncer/README.md

 Individual plugin checks may set a `:disabled` key to opt-out on unrequired plugins.
 For example, [clj-xml](https://github.com/Wall-Brew-Co/clj-xml) would opt-out of the `lein-cljsbuild` plugin since it is only available for JVM-based Clojure.
 Like all higher-level rules, disabled plugins must also provide a `:reason`.

+## Configuration

+Many of Bouncer's commands may be modified at execution time with additional arguments.
+As of version `1.1.0`, Bouncer will inspect the following locations for configuration.
+The first location found will be used, and the others will be ignored:

+- The `:bouncer` key in the project's `project.clj` file
+- The `.bouncer/config.edn` file, relative to the project's root
+- The `.wallbrew/bouncer/config.edn` file, relative to the project's root
+- The default configuration that would be written by `lein bouncer init`

+Bouncer will create this file while executing `lein bouncer init` if no prior Bouncer configuration file is detected.
+The file will be created with the defaults outlined in this README.

 ## License